An exact Ramsey number of large bipartite graphs versus odd wheel: Introduction

 \end{theorem} This result proves that $W_{m}$ is $B_{n}$-good.
 The motivating observation is that the graph $\mathbb{K}_{2,n}$ is sandwiched between the star and book graphs.
 In particular,

 Here, $H\subset G$ means a copy of the graph $H$ is contained in $G$ as a subgraph.
 A graph $G$ is $ \mathbb{K}_{1,n}$-free if and only if the maximum degree $\Delta(G)\leq n-1$.
 As a consequence, we get a lower bound on the minimum degree of $\overline{G}$.
 This helps to identify the embedding of particular structures inside $\overline{G}$.
 Whereas in the case of $\mathbb{K}_{2,n}$, we do not have that particular advantage due to its structural complexity and dependency.
-Hence, the Ramsey goodness of $\mathbb{K}_{2,n}$ versus other graphs has not been explored yet in comparison to the star.
-The odd cycle graph goodness of $\mathbb{K}_{2,n}$ has been established as follows:- \begin{theorem} \cite[Theorem~1.8]{gupta2025study} For each odd integer $m\geq 7$ and for each integer $n\geq2m+499$ and $n\geq 3493$, then
+Hence, the Ramsey goodness of $\mathbb{K}_{2,n}$ versus other graphs has not been studied yet in comparison to the star.
+The $C_{m}$-goodness of $\mathbb{K}_{2,n}$ for odd $m$ has been established as follows:- \begin{theorem} \cite[Theorem~1.8]{gupta2025study} For each odd integer $m\geq 7$ and for each integer $n\geq2m+499$ and $n\geq 3493$, then

 \end{theorem} However, in the case of the $\mathbb{K}_{2,n}$ graph versus wheel graph, there is no such explicit study till now.
 Although we get a direct consequence of $\mathbb{K}_{2,n}$-goodness of $W_{m}$ from Theorem~\ref{zhou} as $ R(W_{m},\mathbb{K}_{2,n})\leq R(W_{m},B_{n})$.
 Now it is an interesting question to ask whether $\mathbb{K}_{2,n}$ is $W_{m}$-good or not.
 In this article, we answer this question in the affirmative for large $n$ and $m$.